 Advanced Precision Machining provides unparalleled customer satisfaction.
 Call us today at 303.776.1910.

-No matter the size of a precision manufacturing facility, automation can provide a competitive advantage as long as production runs can justify the capital expenditure and provide a positive return on investment (ROI).
+The bottom line is that no matter the size of a precision manufacturing facility, automation can provide a competitive advantage as long as production runs can justify the capital expenditure and provide a positive return on investment (ROI).
 The advantages/benefits to automating your CNC machining operations are numerous and include: Reduced time on production runs and higher volumes, increased part accuracy, less human error/intervention, reduced direct labor costs, improved safety and better organization including time management for CNC machinists.
-Today, automation cannot be overlooked and is a determining factor if a machine shop wants to remain competitive.
-It’s not a catchall solution to the current staffing level problems, instead it simply augments it.
+More than ever today, automation cannot be overlooked and is a determining factor if a machine shop wants to remain competitive.
+It’s not a catchall solution to the current staffing level problems or the ongoing pandemic, instead it simply augments it.
 Automation works best when the parts fit the process and this should be your shop’s indicator on whether to move forward with implementation.

 Learn more about the milling, machining, and automation methods used at Advanced Precision Machining by Contacting our Colorado machine shop.

 Gerry Dillon is a co-founder, current owner and certified CNC machinist at Advanced Precision Machining (APM), a full-service machine shop located in Longmont, Colorado.
 Before making his home in the United States in 2000, Gerry was born and raised on the emerald isle of Ireland and took an interest in milling and machining from an early age, ranking #1 in the Irish National Apprenticeship Program.
 In 2005, he and a partner began what’s grown into a leading Colorado machine shop.
 Gerry brings over 30 years of machining experience to the shop floor, and is certified in all aspects of geometric dimensioning and tolerancing.